IIEleven11/StyleTTS2FineTune/README.md

 ## Changelog

+- **12/6/23**: I noticed segmentation from the whisperx .json was unacceptable.
+I created a segmentation script that uses the .srt file that the whisperx command generates.
+From what I can tell this is significantly more accurate.
 - **12/5/23**: Fixed a missing "else" in the Segmentation script.
 - **12/4/23**: A working config_ft.yml file is available in the tools folder.
 - **12/2/23**: Rewrote Segmentation and Transcription scripts.